 To help customers know whether your device or Alexa Hunches control automation, you will need to update your product experience.
 This will ensure customers are always aware of how their device is operating.
 For example, Resideo’s Honeywell Home solutions has integrated the Alexa.AutomationManagement API to coordinate when to turn off their thermostats’ schedule and geofence features in their companion app and to indicate that the thermostat is using Alexa Hunches.
 They also inform customers who are trying to create custom automations in their companion app, such as a temperature schedules, that doing so will disable Hunches.
 If a customer chooses to enable Resideo’s thermostat schedule, Alexa Hunches will be disabled to ensure the customer’s feature choice is selected.

-You can soon enable Alexa to proactively turn on your water heater’s energy saving mode when Alexa has a hunch that customers are away.
+You can now enable Alexa to proactively turn on your water heater’s energy saving mode when Alexa has a hunch that customers are away.
 Manufactures of water heaters and water heater controllers such as Aquanta already use Alexa’s ToggleController to enable customers to turn on their water heater energy saving mode using their voice.
 Manufactures may use different names for their water heaters’ energy saver modes, such as “eco”, “energy saver”, “away mode”, and more.
-Coming soon, you can enable Hunches for your specific energy saver mode using new semantic extensions by updating the Alexa Discovery response for your existing ToggleController and ModeController capabilities.
+Now, you can enable Hunches for your specific energy saver mode using new semantic extensions by updating the Alexa Discovery response for your existing ToggleController and ModeController capabilities.
 You specify a semantics state mapping of Alexa.States.EnergySaver to indicate the Toggle/Mode Controller instance that represents your energy saving mode.
 For example, if you use the ToggleController capability, Alexa uses the state mapping to send you a TurnOn directive corresponding to your specific energy saving mode when Alexa has a hunch that no one is home.
 Similarly, Alexa will disable the energy saving mode by sending a TurnOff directive when Alexa has a Hunch that your customer’s home is occupied.